kieran-mackle/AutoTrader/docs/source/core/AutoData.md

 not provide this dictionary, AutoData will assume you will be using local data.

-AutoData has three public methods:
+AutoData has three main public methods:
 1. `fetch`: to fetch historical OHLC data
 2. `L1`: to get a snapshot of level 1 data
 3. `L2`: to get a snapshot of level 2 data